DanielJohnBenton/Kingplayer/README.md

 It quickly became a 2-player game as resources (picture cards) were so scarce.

-# :clubs: Plot distribution - longest and shortest in a MILLION games?
+# :clubs: Plot distribution - longest and shortest in 1million games?

 ## Distribution graphs